Polyhistor/MERN-Stack-The-little-search-engine/README.md

 - 'npm run dev' will concurrently run two servers one to serve as the web server and the other as an API server.
 - Data is coming from Mongo Atlas
+- All the data from the frontend to backend has been done by a proxy.